Tools

 tools:

-enabled: [] # glob patterns for tools to include (empty = all)
+enabled: [] # glob patterns to include (empty = all)

 aura --include-tools "Read,Glob,Rg,Ls"